MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database-to-operationalize.md

 1. Open the database port on the remote machine to the public IP of each web node as described in these articles: [SQL Server](https://technet.microsoft.com/en-us/library/ms175043(v=sql.130).aspx) | [PostgreSQL](https://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html)

-1. Launch the administrator's utility and:

 1. [Start the web node](configure-admin-cli-stop-start.md) and the database is created upon restart.

 1. [Run the diagnostic tests](configure-run-diagnostics.md) to ensure the connection can be made to your new database.